-Given Western Micronesia's geographic, historical, and human biological socio-cultural realities.
-Anthropology is a particularly appealing and relevant program of study at the University of Guam.
+Given Western Micronesia's geographic, historical, biological socio-cultural and human realities, Anthropology is a particularly appealing and relevant program of study at the University of Guam.
 The everchanging dynamics of Guam's contemporary multicultural society, and the presently under-appreciated heritage (historical, cultural, linguistic, and biological) of the indigenous peoples of the Marianas and Micronesia, situate the University of Guam as an ideal setting for faculty and students to engage in anthropological (and collaborative, transdisciplinary) research.
-Library and laboratory resources include the Anthropology Resource & Research Center (Dean's Circle, House 32), the Anthropology Teaching Laboratory (HSS110) and both microfiche and online web-based access to the Human

-Relations Area Files at RFK Memorial Library.
+The Anthropology Teaching Laboratory (HSS110) and both microfiche and online web-based access to the Human Relations Area Files at RFK Memorial Library are some of the resources available.
 The program is focused on the study of culture change, and the biological and cultural history and adaptations of indigenous Pacific populations.
-Faculty members are presently engaged in research in archaeology, biological anthropology, cultural anthropology, cultural change, and biomedical anthropology.
+Faculty members are presently engaged in research in biological archaeology, anthropology, cultural anthropology, cultural change. and biomedical anthropology.